unpoly/unpoly2-slides/slides.md

 ### Sub-interactions

 Branch off sub-interaction into an overlay.\
-Overlay results are propagated back to parent layer.
+Overlay results are propagated back to parent layer, where the story continues.
 </div>
 <div class="col">